Home

 9. Reinstall the drive belts, wheels and sideplate.

-10. NEVER plug in the power cord to test your work until the robot is submerged in water
+10. plug in the power cord to test your work.
+Do not run the motor more than a minute unless the robot is submerged in water.

 Back from Aquabot Repair:Motor